-After traveling with our infant for the first few months, we took some time off when Charlotte was 5 months until 8 months.
+After traveling with our infant for the first few months, we took some time off when Charlotte was 5 months until she was 8 months old.
 A lot of that had to do with the winter holidays (we stayed in Durham and most of our family traveled to us) and we got hit hard with some major sleep issues.
 During that time off we learned a lot about our baby and were able to regain some semblance of sleep.
 Once the holidays passed, we decided to start moving around again and knew there would be challenges, but also wanted to reap the benefits of showing our little one more people, places, and things.

 Travel with an Older Baby

 To stay as minimalist as possible, we’ve given away some things from the earlier months.
 We haven’t changed car seats, though she might be too big for our current one in a couple of years.
 Many people like car seat stroller combos and I’m always impressed when seeing one in person.
 Some major additions to our travel gear selection include the collapsable Umbrella Stroller.
 It takes up way less space and is much easier to lug around than our jogging stroller.
 We also still carry her a lot in our Ergo 360, especially when we’re outside or hiking with our baby.
 However, another carrier that has been awesome for travel is the Maya Ring Sling.
 It’s small and lightweight and perfect for strolling.
 Charlotte pops on Mom’s hip and can still see the world!